Hype culture: Hype in the media and entertainment industry

 The idea of hype culture in entertainment industry is based on an explosive flow of information, carried out within a network, in which users express their own preferences or opinions about a product or a service.
-For this reason, the online word-of-mouth can have a decisive influence on the final consumer’s choice.
+For this reason, the online word-of-mouth can have a decisive influence on the final consumer's choice.
 This is amplified thanks to online advertising, blogs or online reviews.

 Hype can build big expectations on people, affecting consumers negatively in case the final product doesn't meet the expectations built before release.
 This mostly happens within the fandom communities created in social media platforms such as Facebook, Reddit etc.

-The effects of hype in contemporary consumer culture can be considered a "double-edged sword", because consumer’s expectations raised for the launch of a new product can be met, but if a communication or marketing strategy is not managed rightly, this can lead to a general disappointment with a consequent damage of image of the brand or the product itself.
+The effects of hype in contemporary consumer culture can be considered a "double-edged sword", because consumer's expectations raised for the launch of a new product can be met, but if a communication or marketing strategy is not managed rightly, this can lead to a general disappointment with a consequent damage of image of the brand or the product itself.
 Several examples of this effect are present in the history of film and videogame industries.

 In the contemporary western entertainment industry, the concept of pre-order is associated with the trend of hype culture.
 This tactic is used by marketers and retailers with the intention of creating an increasing expected value of the product that has yet to be launched.
-The possibility of purchasing a new product tends to generate in the consumer’s mind the feeling of being part of an exclusive community.
+The possibility of purchasing a new product tends to generate in the consumer's mind the feeling of being part of an exclusive community.

 A recent example for this concept is the case of Cyberpunk 2077, a game that had been building hype for nearly a decade.
-After launch, many disappointed customers demanded refunds from distributors that they overwhelmed Sony’s customer service representatives and even briefly took down one of its corporate sites.
+After launch, many disappointed customers demanded refunds from distributors that they overwhelmed Sony's customer service representatives and even briefly took down one of its corporate sites.
 In response, Sony and Microsoft said they would offer full refunds to anyone who purchased the videogame through their online stores.
-But it is also a tale that insiders said they saw coming for months, based on CD Projekt Red’s history of game development and warning signs that Cyberpunk 2077 might not live up to its sky-high expectations.
+But it is also a tale that insiders said they saw coming for months, based on CD Projekt Red's history of game development and warning signs that Cyberpunk 2077 might not live up to its sky-high expectations.
+That being said, 3 years after the launch the game actually managed lived up to the hype and expectation.

 Sometimes the hype is used deliberately.
 In the movies and TV series industry, companies often use various marketing techniques in trailers in order to build hype and attract more attention.
 In the 2014 Godzilla movie for example, producers added the actor Bryan Cranston, after his successful starring role in AMC series Breaking Bad, using his character Joe Brody in every trailer to build up hype.
 Despite that, in the released version of the movie, people were left disappointed realizing that his character dies in the first third of the film.